diegoiast/fdbox/readme.md

 the paths to Qt, CMake, Ninja and MinGW as its installed on your system.
 The `-B build` is the build directory and can be changed as you please.

+If you are using QtCrreator - build fill fail.
+Because QtCreator by default will pass QMake variables (which you may not have), and since again it will defaultto NMake.
+In the build tab, in the "Initial CMake parameters" type:

+    -DCMAKE_BUILD_TYPE:String=Debug
+    -DCMAKE_C_COMPILER:STRING=%{Compiler:Executable:C}
+    -DCMAKE_CXX_COMPILER:STRING=%{Compiler:Executable:Cxx}
+    -GNinja

 ## Why?
 Because.